mich4ld/libfetch/README.md

 ## Overview
 It is hard to create cool fetch info tool for Linux, so this library tries simplify that process.

-## Native Rust
-Library is not calling any other program.
+Library is not calling any other programs like `uname -n` or `uptime`.
+It is trying to fetch OS info in more reliable way.

+## Goals
-## No unsafe blocks
+- avoid unsafe blocks (but not always possible);
-Written in safe Rust.

-## Zero dependencies
-Small and simple library built on top Rust standard library.
+- no external programs calling;
+- multiplatform;